rairprotocol/dev-dapp-season1/Season 1 Tasks/7. New Dapp/README.md

 We realize we are kind of throwing you in the deep-end on this one but all we are really looking for is an honest effort.
 There are more resources now than ever for aspiring developers to learn the skills neceassary to complete the task.
 Rather than this being the end of our game, think of this as the beginning of your new Dapp.
 Have fun.
 If you have any questions, feel free to join our Discord and we will do our best to help you.

 ## Example
-As an example of what's possible on RAIR look to our friends [OnChain Wellness](https://onchainwellness.com/dapp-lo0m1pa2k) who are building a telehealth Dapp which features token-gated zoom meetings with mental health professionals!
-This Dapp was developed in about 2 months by a single developer!
+As an example of what's possible on RAIR look to our friends [OnChain Wellness](https://onchainwellness.com/dapp-lo0m1pa2k).
+They are building a TeleHealth Dapp which features token-gated zoom meetings with mental health professionals!
+This Dapp was developed in about 2 months by a single developer.

 ## Some Extra Help
+RAIR has:
-Node JS Backend
+- Node JS Backend
-React Frontend with Typescript and Vite JS framework Mongo Database
+- React Frontend with Typescript and Vite JS framework
+- Mongo Database
-Redis Session Manager
+- Redis Session Manager
-Alchemy synching engine
+- Alchemy synching engine

 ## Steps